Do Go On - 443 - The Theft of The Scream

 Sorry, true.

-There's two in paint and as some that are sort of made from a lithograph stone print.
-The original version
+There's two in paint and some that are sort of made from a lithograph stone print.

-in the upper left corner that read could only have been painted by mad man.
-Bit of fun.
+left corner that read, could only have been painted by Madman.

-You know, like, yeah, this must have been a real sick cunt, really.
+Yeah, this must have been on my real sick cunt, really

-And it's one of our favorite kind of topics,
+and it's one of our favourite kind of topics, especially around art.

 It's a heist.